sunixzs/t3ext_ce_largegallery/README.md

 (Not testet yet.
 Maybe you've to open the zip first and rename the folder inside too.)

+Or copy the contents of the zip to the extension directory.

 ### Install in Typo3

 1. Goto backend and enable extension in extension manager.
-1. Open root page and add `Contentelement Largegallery` to page `Resources -> TSConfig` to enable content element wizard.
+1. Open root page and add `Contentelement Largegallery` to `Resources -> TSConfig` to enable content element wizard.
 1. Open Template and add `Contentelement Largegallery` to `Include -> Static` to load static constants and setup from extension.
+The static template should be loaded after `Fluid Content Elements` b/c this extension depends on and `fluid_styled_content` clears the view settings with `lib.contentElement >`.

 ## Configuration